 This 2D CAD software offers a variety of drawing and altering devices that enable the digitization of topographic outlines rapidly.
 LibreCAD even supports interactive geometry design, ray-tracing for rendering and analysis, benchmark suite, and more.

-For anyone on the lookout for free CAD software for beginners, LibreCAD is the best 2D CAD program out there.
+For anyone on the lookout for free drafting software for beginners, LibreCAD is one of the top programs out there.

 5 – OpenSCAD